Israeli Palestinian Confederation Mission Statement

 Please sign up and we will send you an invitation with a link and a password.

-Full recording below: 88 percent of the participants supported a common government for the people of Israel and Palestine to make peace.
-The IPC parliament passed a constitution, passed legislation to give veto to the Israeli and Palestinian governments relating…
+96 percent of the participants who voted agreed to the creation of a common federal government for the people of Israel and Palestine to achieve peace.
+The IPC parliament has passed a constitution, agreed to grant veto power to the…